fomeboy/agency/README.md

 - setCallback (function (err, data) {})

-  *defines an optional callback function; if the agent defines a callback function it will receive an error object if the agent function execution fails or the value returned by the agent function (see usage case #4)*
+  *defines an optional callback function; if the agent defines a callback function it will receive an error object if the agent function execution fails or the value returned by the agent function - only one of the parameters will be sent (see usage case #4)*

 - setCallback (function () { // your code here })